What to Plant in Santa Cruz & the Bay Area in June

 This is also the month when many gardeners make a critical mistake: they stop planting.
 Don't!
 June is still prime planting time for many crops, especially if you're practicing succession planting for continuous harvests.

-Why June Still Matters for Planting
+Why Does June Still Matter for Planting?

 Yes, we're well into the growing season.
 But beans, cucumbers, squash, and many herbs can still go in the ground and produce abundantly before fall.
 And if you're smart about it, you can start planning and planting for your fall garden while your summer crops are still growing.

 June is also the last good month for planting basil, the first good month for starting certain fall crops, and an excellent time to fill any gaps in your summer garden.
+According to the UC Master Gardener Program, California's unique climate allows many vegetable crops to be grown throughout the year, but planting at the right time for each crop is essential for optimum yield.

-Direct Seed These in June
+What Should You Direct Seed in June?

 Warm-Season Crops